Quickstart: Use Search explorer to run queries in the Azure portal

 Results

-Unqualified or empty query example
+Screenshot of unqualified or empty query example.

 Notice that when you provide search criteria, such as query terms or expressions, search rank comes into play.
 The following example illustrates a free text search.
-The "@search.score" is a relevance score computed for the match using the default scoring algorithm.
+The @search.score is a relevance score computed for the match using the default scoring algorithm.

 {